atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/refund-quotation.md

 {% endtabs %}

 {% hint style="info" %}
-All amounts are calculated using the current time +12 hours.
-This is to permit the Atlas Operations Team to initiate the refund process with the airline.
 Please note that the refund quote is valid for 2 hrs.
 {% endhint %}